polterguy/hyper-core/README.md

 # A generic REST web service

 Hyper Core is a back end for your web apps, built as a generic HTTP REST web service.
-This allows you to build your front end, towards a mature and secure back end, that automatically takes care of common security issues, such as SQL insertion attacks, and authorisation and authentication - While at the same time getting to reuse pre-built generic operations, such as CRUD operations, towards your MySQL database(s).
+This allows you to build your front end, towards a mature, reusable, and secure back end, that automatically takes care of common security issues, such as SQL insertion attacks, and authorisation and authentication - While at the same time getting to reuse pre-built generic operations, such as CRUD operations, towards your MySQL database(s).
 It is a fairly new project,